limone/wicket-spring-boilerplate/README.md

 ### Usage

+The archetype has been released to the Sonatype OSS Nexus, which auto-syncs to central, so you should be able to issue the command to use things directly.
+However, if you wish to use a snapshot, the following can be used to inject the archetype to your local repository.

 Until the archetype is deployed to the Sonatype OSS Nexus, you need to clone the repository, then run:

 ```